 I also include a written budget (on the included budgeting sheets) as almost a “rough draft”, and I keep this in the binder under each month’s tab and usually get them out again during our monthly budget meetings.
 I’ll jot down notes on this throughout the month when needed and I’ll toss these at the end of the year.

 I’m still fine-tuning my process each month.
-Some months I’m feeling a bit more keen on the paper budget and some months I’ll feel compelled to work more in my spreadsheet budget (usually when I’m looking at the big picture and trying to project our financial goals).
+Some months I’m feeling a bit keener on the paper budget and some months I’ll feel compelled to work more on my spreadsheet budget (usually when I’m looking at the big picture and trying to project our financial goals).

 Your budget is a very personal thing and unique from anyone else’s.
 Regardless of which method you choose to budget, I am here cheering you on.
 I know what it feels like to try to budget many times over and fail…many times over.
 But each time you have to get back up and try again.
 If financial freedom is important to you (and it should be) then you owe it to yourself to keep trying until you get it right.